 However, even when the lowest level categories of our shirt organizing system have more than one member, we might choose not to use additional properties to subdivide it because the differences that remain among the members do not matter to us for the interactions the organizing system needs to support.
 Suppose we have two long-sleeve white dress shirts from different shirt makers, but whenever we need to wear one of them, we ignore this property.
-Instead, we just pick one or the other, treating the shirts as completely equivalent or substitutable.
+Instead, we pick one or the other, treating the shirts as completely equivalent or substitutable.
 When the remaining differences between members of a category do not make a difference to the users of the category, we can say that the organizing system is pragmatically or practically complete even if it is not yet logically complete.
-That is to say, it is complete "for all intents and purposes."
-Indeed, we might argue that it is desirable to stop subdividing a system of categories while there are some small differences remaining among the items in each category because this leaves some flexibility or logical space in which to organize new items.
-This point might remind you of the concept of overfitting, where models with many parameters can very accurately fit their training data, but as a result generalize less well to new data.
-(See §5.3.2.5.)
+We might say it is complete "for all intents and purposes."
+Indeed, we might argue that it is desirable to stop subdividing a system of categories while small differences remain among the items in each category because this leaves some flexibility or logical space in which to organize new items.
 On the other hand, consider the shirt section of a big department store.
-Shirts there might be organized by style, sleeve length, and color as they are in our home closet, but would certainly be further organized by shirt maker and by size to enable a shopper to find a Marc Jacobs long-sleeve blue dress shirt of size 15/35.
-The department store organizing system needs more properties and a deeper hierarchy for the shirt domain because it has a much larger number of shirt instances to organize and because it needs to support many shirt shoppers, not just one person whose shirts are all the same size.
+Shirts there might be organized by style, sleeve length, and color as they are in our home closet, but would most likely be further organized by shirt maker and by size to enable a shopper to find a Marc Jacobs long-sleeve blue dress shirt of size 15/35.
+The department store organizing system needs more properties and a deeper hierarchy for the shirt domain because it has many more shirt instances to organize and because it needs to support many shirt shoppers, not just one person whose shirts are all the same size.

-7.3.3.2 Different Properties for Subsets of Resources
+7.3.3.2.
+Different Properties for Subsets of Resources

-A different way to use multiple resource properties to create categories in an organizing system is to employ different properties for distinct subsets of the resources being organized.
+Another way to create categories is to employ different properties for distinct subsets of the resources being organized.
 This contrasts with the strict multi-level approach in which every resource is evaluated with respect to every property.
 Alternatively, we could view this principle as a way of organizing multiple domains that are conceptually or physically adjacent, each of which has a separate set of categories based on properties of the resources in that domain.
 This principle is used for most folder structures in computer file systems and by many email applications; you can create as many folder categories as you want, but any resource can only be placed in one folder.